What is terramation

 At the end of this cycle, the body has transformed into nutrient-rich, life-giving compost.

 Nothing harmful remains.
-No DNA remains.
-Only clean, fertile compost/soil—an elemental return to the natural world.
+Only clean, fertile compost—an elemental return to the natural world.

 Once terramation is complete, the compost is prepared for your family.
 This final compost is clean, safe, and full of nutrients.